matm/jQuery-File-Upload-Wiki/Options.md

 ### paramName
 The parameter name for the file form data (the request argument name).
 If undefined or empty, the name property of the file input field is used, or "files[]" if the file input name property is also empty.
+Can be a string or an array of strings.

-* Type: *string*
+* Type: *string* or *array*
 * Example: `'attachments[]'`

 ### singleFileUploads